DSpace/RestContract/submissioncoarnotifyconfigs.md

 Status codes:
 * 200 OK - if the operation succeeded
-* 401 Unauthorized - if you are not authenticated
-* 403 Forbidden is not possible because it is restricted to authenticated users
+* 401 Unauthorized - if you are not authenticated.
+The endpoint is restricted to authenticated users

 ## Single COAR notify
 **/api/config/submissioncoarnotifyconfigs/<:coarnotify-name>**